ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 via WebAssembly with Mellifera embedded as the scripting interface to the engine.
-Python *can* run in the browser with WebAssembly, but given the existing performance problems one encounters when running Mellifera natively, I find it difficult to believe that the Mellifera reference interpreter perform at an acceptable speed in the browser.
+Python *can* run in the browser with WebAssembly, but given the existing performance problems one encounters when running Mellifera natively, I find it difficult to believe that the Mellifera reference interpreter would perform at an acceptable speed in the browser.

 ## Musing On The {{Wave}}Mellifera Master Plan{{/Wave}} To Improve Performance and Portability